Mahd Al-Dhahab

-The Mahd Al Dhahab (مَـهـد الـذّهـب, "Cradle of (the) Gold"), is a small gold mining area in the Arabian Peninsula.
-It is located in the Medina Province in the Hejaz in Saudi Arabia.
+The Mahd adh-Dhahab (مَهْدُ ٱلذَّهَب, “Cradle of the gold”), is a small gold mining area in the Arabian Peninsula.
+It is located in the Medina Province in the Ḥijāz in Saudi Arabia.

 Gold was first mined in Arabia c.
 30th century BC.
 A second period of activity was during the Abbasid Caliphate between 750 and 1258.
-The latest activities, by the Saudi Arabian Mining Company began in 1936 using both open-pit and underground mines at Mahd adh-Dhahab.
-The Saudi Arabian Directorate General of Mineral Resources carried out further gold exploration in the 1970s, following the 1971 suspension of the US$-gold exchange rate and the consequent rise in value of the metal.
-Gold mining is done today by the Saudi Arabian Mining Company.
+The latest activities, by the Saudi Mining Company began in 1936 using both open-pit and underground mines at Mahd adh-Dhahab.
+The Saudi Directorate General of Mineral Resources carried out further gold exploration in the 1970s, following the 1971 suspension of the US$-gold exchange rate and the consequent rise in value of the metal.
+Gold mining is done today by the Saudi Mining Company.
 The mine will close in 2023 as now only low-grade gold is being mined because of the depleting resources.